tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 But that story hides something important.

-Elon Musk working 100 hours a week is not the same as an ordinary employee working 100 hours a week.
+A founder working insane hours is not the same as an ordinary employee working insane hours.

-A founder working insane hours may be building ownership.
+A founder may be building ownership.

 Equity.